 - It is expected the applicant have a 3.0 (B) average on the last 60 hours of undergraduate work.

-- Provide an official undergraduate transcript and an application of admission to the Graduate School.
+- Provide an official undergraduate transcript and an application for admission to the Graduate School.

 - Submit three letters of recommendation from people who are, or have been associated with the applicant as an artist (e.g. instructors, colleagues, etc.).

 - Submit a statement of purpose concerning motivation in seeking the degree.
 The student must indicate what his/her concentrations will be.